 - Internal organs – Affects the function of the heart, lungs, or kidneys.

-DSSc is the most serious of the types of Scleroderma and always leads to some internal organ involvement.
-It is a rare disease with a relative poor prognosis.
-Women are 4 to 5 times more likely than men to develop dSSc.
+dcSSc is the most serious of the types of Scleroderma and always leads to some internal organ involvement.
+It is a rare disease with a relatively poor prognosis.
+Women are 4 to 5 times more likely than men to develop dcSSc.

 - Small arteries and capillaries compact causing circulation problems.

 - Swollen fingers and hands are followed by the development of firm, thickened skin over the extremities, trunk, and face.

 - Patients often have shortness of breath, fatigue, chest pain, and possible warning signs of pulmonary arterial hypertension, and often develop interstitial lung disease.

 - Patients are at risk of developing rapidly progressive skin fibrosis and widespread, severe, internal organ involvement.

 - Patients are at a greater risk for clinically significant major organ dysfunction such as:

 - Lung disease

 - Diffuse gastrointestinal disease